matrix-org/matrix-appservice-irc/docs/administrators_guide.md

 then it might be looking at tweaking some of these options.

-It should be noted that often the homeserver you have connected to the bridge will play a greater role in the percieved performance of your bridge, as it is usually the bottleneck in either handing (federated) traffic towards the bridge, or persisting and federating traffic from the bridge to users.
+It should be noted that often the homeserver you have connected to the bridge will play a greater role in the perceived performance of your bridge, as it is usually the bottleneck in either handing (federated) traffic towards the bridge, or persisting and federating traffic from the bridge to users.

 It is strongly advised that if you are suffering from performance issues, you should identify if there